Application testing

 If our logic within the component’s ValidateInputFile() modifies then the above test will catch any changes that fail logically to satisfy the resulting test expectations.

-Note: Before we could implement the above, we had to refactor the code within our component to allow the ValidateInputFile() to be used by both the test specification and the UI HTML input control that selects files during manual testing and E2E testing.
+Note: Before we could implement the above, we had to refactor the code within our component to allow the ValidateInputFile() to be used by both the test specification and the user interface HTML input control that selects files during manual testing and E2E testing.

-The next test we test a failure case where at least one invalid file causes the expected number of invalid files to be satisfied.
+In the next test, wetest a failure case where at least one invalid file causes the expected number of invalid files to be satisfied.
 The test is as shown:

 it('can invalidate input files', () => {